-• The HAFC is a HUD Certified Housing Counseling Center, which offers Homebuyer Education Workshops to prepare residents to become first-time homebuyers.

-- There are also 25 HAFC housing choice voucher participants utilizing their vouchers for homeownership. - HAFC offers the Family Self-Sufficiency Program a 5-year program that provides tenants with individual training and supportive services to help the family prepare to transition out of assisted housing programs.
+- The HAFC is a HUD Certified Housing Counseling Center, which offers Homebuyer Education Workshops to prepare residents to become first-time homebuyers. - HAFC offers the Family Self-Sufficiency Program a 5-year program that provides tenants with individual training and supportive services to help the family prepare to transition out of assisted housing programs.
 The program encourages participants' families' self-sufficiency and helps expand family opportunities that address educational, socio-economic, recreational, and other human service needs.